Kevin Blackwell: Bury finances may lead to departures

 Manager Kevin Blackwell fears Bury's financial troubles could result in him losing some of his senior players during the January transfer window.

-The League One strugglers are currently under a transfer embargo after receiving a short-term loan from the Professional Footballers' Association.
+The League One strugglers are after receiving a short-term loan from the Professional Footballers' Association.

 The club hope the embargo will be lifted by the middle of January.